-Claw-back mechanisms are provided, aimed at recovering the variable portion if the resulting compensation is not due because it was earned based on targets that were attained as a result of malicious or grossly negligent behaviour or that were proven to be manifestly incorrect.
+Claw-back mechanisms are also provided, for the recovery of the variable portion if the resulting compensation is not due because it was earned based on targets that were attained as a result of malicious or grossly negligent behaviour or that were proven to be

-The Total Reward Statement, the informational packet regarding the breakdown of individual remuneration, ensures the valorisation and transparency of the remuneration system.
+The Total Reward Statement, an information package on the composition of the individual remuneration, guarantees the enhancement and transparency of the remuneration system.

-What is more, all companies in the group anticipate a “Participation Bonus”, instituted by the National Collective Labour Agreement, based on the performance of profitability and Productivity parameters, measured in relation to the targets agreed upon every year between the company and trade-union representatives.
+All the companies in the group provide a “Participation Bonus”, instituted by the National Collective Labour Agreement, based on the performance of profitability and Productivity parameters, measured in relation to the targets agreed upon every year between the company and the trade-union representatives.

 For the purposes of engaging in trade union activities Snam offers its personnel: